Third rail

 Research shows that in particular a large proportion of young people remain unaware of its potentially fatal dangers.
 The third rail is probably one of the most difficult dangers to see.
 It looks just like an ordinary rail, but it carries 750 volts – easily enough to kill you.

-The system is designed to deliver an electrical supply to move trains, but if you touch or fall on the conductor rail it your body will conduct the electricity to a level which is sufficient to give an electric shock that can kill you or give you severe burns.
+The system is designed to deliver an electrical supply to move trains.
+But if you touch or fall on the conductor rail your body will conduct the electricity to a level which is sufficient to give an electric shock that can kill you or give you severe burns.
 You may not be able to move away from the incident further injuring you.

 Keeping the workforce safe